Updated 30 January 2020

 Where does GP Strategies store my privacy information?

 GP Strategies stores privacy data in data centers in the United Kingdom and the United States.
-These are certified centers: SOC 1 Type 2, SOC 2 Type 2, Lloyd’s Register (LRQA) and ISO (International Standards Organization) 27001.
-(SOC – Service Organization Controls reports (1-3) of the AICPA (American Institute of Certified Public Accountants).
+These are certified centers which have one or more of the following: SOC 1 Type 2, SOC 2 Type 2, Lloyd’s Register (LRQA) and ISO (International Standards Organization) 27001.
+(SOC = Service Organization Controls reports (1-3) of the AICPA (American Institute of Certified Public Accountants).
 ISO 27001 is one of the most recognized worldwide information technology security standards.
-SSAE 16 and ISAE 3402 – 22451 and PCI – Data 2334 Security Standard (SSAE – Statement on Standards for Attestation Engagements (#16 & 18), PCI – Payment Card Industry, Data Security Standard ((PCI-DSS)).
+SSAE 16 and ISAE 3402 – 22451 and PCI – Data 2334 Security Standard (SSAE = Statement on Standards for Attestation Engagements (#16 & 18), PCI = Payment Card Industry-Data Security Standard ((PCI-DSS)).

 What constitutes personal privacy data?

-Personal privacy data is a very broad range of personal information and can be any information item that might be used to create a profile beyond what GP Strategies considers basic business contact information of name, business address, business phone and business title or business job.
-Personal privacy information would be: an identifiable photo; identifiable voice recordings; fingerprints; biometric data; a personal email address, home phone number, home address; numbered identifiers – bank account, credit information and credit card, passport, country identification and driver’s license numbers and social security; family member information; medical information; political opinions; sex, sexual preferences; computer IP address; data on children; travel profiles; trade union membership; criminal records.
-Some countries consider some of these listed items as Sensitive Personal Identification Information (SPII).
+Personal privacy data is a very broad range of personal information and can be any information item that might be used to create a profile, to include basic business contact information of name, business address, and business phone and business title or business job.
+Further personal privacy information would also be: an identifiable photo; identifiable voice recordings; fingerprints; biometric data; psychological profile, a personal email address, home phone number, home address; numbered identifiers – bank account, credit information and credit card, passport, country identification, driver’s license, pension and social security numbers; family member information; medical information; political opinions; sex, sexual preferences; computer IP address; data on children; travel profiles; trade union membership; criminal records.
+Some countries differentiate some of these listed items as Sensitive Personal Identification Information (SPII).

 What is the difference between a data processor and a data controller?

-- A data processor is an entity which processes personal data on behalf of the controller.
+- A data processor is an entity which processes personal data, with instructions and IT security framework, on behalf of the controller.